-- 1. Application Packet is due by May 1st deadline. - 2.
-Current resume with cover letter - 3.
+- 1. Application Packet is due by April 1st deadline. - 2.
+Minimum cumulative GPA of a 2.5 or greater on a minimum of 12 credit hours of college credit. - 3.
 Pre-requisite coursework completed with a "C" or better.
 Pre-requisite coursework must be completed by the end of the Summer semester (July) before Fall admission into the program.
 See curriculum page in this application packet for more detail. - 4.
-Complete a minimum of 8 hours of job shadowing with a RT(R) at a healthcare facility or applicable alternative assignment specified on the program's webpage. - 5.
+Complete a minimum of 8 hours of job shadowing with a RT(R) at a healthcare facility. - 5.
+TEAS Exam Score of 50% or greater in the last two years.
+It is your responsibility to provide our office with a copy of your TEAS Exam results.
+The TEAS Exam is designed to assess a student's academic and personal readiness for higher education in a healthcare related field, such as radiologic technology.
+The test is an internet-based, timed (plan for 4 hours), multiple-choice test evaluating your knowledge in the following categories: Reading, Math, Science, and English and Language Usage.
+You will have 4 hours to complete the test so pacing yourself is very important.
+You may schedule your exam in the Learning Center located on the Union Campus or at ECC Rolla Main at 500 Forum Drive.
+Students are allowed 2 attempts to take the TEAS Exam within an application cycle. - 6.
 Three (3) professional references on file.
-(See application for guidelines regarding references). - 6.
+(See application for guidelines regarding references). - 7.
 Official transcripts received and evaluated for program, as well as proof of enrollment, if coursework is taken at another institution.
-Applications will not be considered if official transcripts have not been evaluated by May 31st.
-It is the applicant's responsibility to check their E-Central account to determine status of their ECC transcript. - 7.
+Applications will not be considered if official transcripts have not been evaluated by April 1st.
+It is the applicant's responsibility to check their E-Central account to determine status of their ECC transcript. - 8.
 Must be in a state of physical and mental health compatible with the responsibilities of a radiologic technology career.
-A physical examination, including selected diagnostic tests and immunizations, is required after acceptance into the program (a form is provided in acceptance packet). - 8.
-Admission is contingent upon a successful criminal background check and a satisfactory drug screening.
+A physical examination, including selected diagnostic tests and immunizations, is required after acceptance into the program (a form is provided in acceptance packet).

+9. Admission is contingent upon a successful criminal background check and a satisfactory drug screening.
 The procedures are completed after the radiologic technology acceptance packet has been received.